agittins/bermuda/README.md

       active: True
   ```

-- Also, when you first restart homeassitant after loading the integration it may
+- Also, when you first restart homeassistant after loading the integration it may
   take a minute or so for the system to collect the names of the devices it sees.

 ### Isn't mmWave better?